 The negotiation is carried out in the context of a multi-party meeting with multiple individuals involved in a (virtual) face to face setting.
 The agents obey the norms of conversation, including deciding who or what to look at, how to orient their bodies, which posture to adopt, when to speak or listen, and what to say.

-As outlined in [3, 1, 4], the dialogue model uses the information-state approach to dialogue management [5], with multiple layers of interaction.
+As outlined in [4, 1, 5], the dialogue model uses the information-state approach to dialogue management [6], with multiple layers of interaction.
 Each layer consists of information state components and dialogue acts that change values of the components.
 Decisions of listening, processing utterances, and speaking are made asynchronously, and the agents have the capacity to both respond to communications from other human and virtual agents, and to initiate communication based on their internal state and decisions.
 There are specific representations of each conversation the agent is aware of, with its conversational state.
 We have extended previous work with a tighter coupling between the dialogue modelling, emotion modelling, and non-verbal expression.
+In the rest of this section we briefly describe some of these extensions, in particular, the gaze and listener reactions model, and the use of motivations for tailoring output, and tracking of focus and strategy.

-The gaze model [6] has been extended to include different styles of gaze depending on the reason for the gaze.
+The gaze model [7] has been extended to include different styles of gaze depending on the reason for the gaze.
 There is also much more non-verbal feedback during the listening and processing of utterances of others, depending on whether the agent agrees or disagrees with what is said and trusts or does not trust the speaker.

-Specifically, the listener's dialogue model informs its non-verbal behavior generation process [7] if the speaker is agreeing or disagreeing with a prior speaker and whether the listener itself agrees or disagrees with that stance.
+Specifically, the listener's dialogue model informs its non-verbal behavior generation process [8] whether the speaker is agreeing or disagreeing with a prior speaker and whether the listener itself agrees or disagrees with that stance.
 If the listener agrees, it may nod while the other speaks.
 On the other hand, if it disagrees, the non-verbal behavior generator will select other behaviors, such as lowering its head and frowning (lower the brow) or pulling back its head and lowering its eyebrows (inner and outer brow are raised).
 The particular behaviors chosen depend on the cultural, physical, and personal features of the specific agent.
 For example, elderly listeners may nod more slowly or different agents may use more idiosyncratic behaviors.

-Output motivations are also used to tailor the generation of both verbal and non-verbal negotiation behavior, depending on not only the main message to be expressed, but also the reason for saying it and the issue and negotiation strategy that motivate that reason [8].
+Output motivations are also used to guide the generation of both verbal and nonverbal negotiation behavior, depending on not only the main message to be expressed, but also the reason for saying it and the issue and negotiation strategy that motivate that reason [9].
+This allows the agent's text and behavior generation components to subtly tailor the output, e.g. distinguishing between pointing out a plan flaw to defeat a proposal vs bringing it up as an issue to be addressed and overcome.

+Agents actively compute motivations for strategies of all of the options under consideration.
 The current topic of conversation is tracked based on understanding of the content of utterances and the dialogue history.
-The agents dynamically activate strategies for that current topic from among the motivations for all issues under discussion.
+References to the topic or any constituent actions and states contribute to selecting or maintaining the current topic.
+The agents dynamically activate the strategy for the current topic from among the motivations for all issues under discussion.